-The oversampling approaches used for MEPS Panels 12 and 13 for subsampling among the NHIS respondents eligible for MEPS was somewhat similar.
-The sampling domains are the same for both panels and the subsampling rates are all high except for the "Other" domain for Panel 13.

-From among the NHIS households eligible for the Panel 12, four domains (strata) were established in a hierarchical sequence but in essence there were only two sampling strata employed.
-The first stratum contained households with Asians and those "predicted to be poor", a second stratum contained households with Hispanics not assigned to the first stratum, a third stratum contained households with black members in households not assigned to the first two strata, while the fourth stratum contained all remaining households.
-All households in the "Asian/Predicted Poor" stratum were selected with certainty while the sampling rates for the remaining three strata were essentially the same, roughly 90 percent.
-Panel 12 was the first year in which Hispanics formed a separate sample domain for MEPS.
+The oversampling approaches and the sampling domains used for MEPS Panels 14 and 15 for subsampling among the NHIS respondents eligible for MEPS were similar.
+The same sample domains were employed but with slightly different sampling rates.
+Four domains (strata) were established in a hierarchical sequence.
+The first stratum contained households with Asians, a second stratum contained households with Hispanics not assigned to the first stratum, a third stratum contained households with Black members not assigned to the first two strata, while the fourth stratum contained all remaining households.